 If they need it, help them set up a plan:

 Reflection and conversation can help our students mature.
-What didn’t work out and how did it make them feel?
+What at school didn’t work out and how did it make them feel?
 How can they improve the next time?
 What relationships are hard?
 What do they need to let go of and what do they need to try and change?
 How can we all open the doors of communication with our kids?

 Moms, in the busy, are you taking care of you?
 I wrote a FREE mini-eBook that will help renew and empower you as you look to find the next best step in your life.
 I’d love to send it right to your inbox.
 Are you in?